-In the quarter ended March 31, 2013, the Company determined that the functional currency of its subsidiary; CXB Nicaragua S.A. based in Nicaragua changed from Canadian dollars to United States dollars as a result of the change described in Note 5a) with regards to the Borosi Project.
+In the six months ended June 30, 2013, the Company determined that the functional currency of its subsidiary; CXB Nicaragua S.A. based in Nicaragua changed from Canadian dollars to United States dollars as a result of the change described in Note 5a) of the financial statements for the three and six months ended June 30, 2013, with regards to the Borosi Project.
 As a result, all translation of goods and services in a foreign currency is re-measured to the functional currency of the Nicaraguan subsidiary with gains and losses recorded in the condensed consolidated interim statement of loss.